Growing Photinia Red Robin Key Points:

 Photinia responds well to pruning and lends itself to being trained into a standard or lollipop shape.

-You need to start with a small immature shrub, preferably with just one stem.
-Younger shrubs are less likely to be multi stemmed.
-Pick on straight stem and remove any other stems and foliage.
-As the shrub grows, maintain the single stem.
+You need to start with a small, immature shrub, preferably with just one stem.
+Younger shrubs are less likely to be multi-stemmed.
+Pick a straight stem and remove any other stems and foliage.
+As the shrub grows, maintain a single stem.

 To maintain the top growth/lollipop shape, clip the shrub regularly, keeping it in a compact round shape.
 As a standard.
-Photinia 'Red Robin' can look very attractive planted as this in the images shows on its own to display the lovely red leaves.
+Photinia 'Red Robin' can look attractive, planted as shown in the image on its own to display the lovely red leaves.

 Pruning Photinia and Avoiding Leaf Spot